 A single, pocketable mic pre lets you record directly to your iPhone, iPad, Mac, or PC.
 The Pre HD may be ideal for vocalists who frequently track while traveling, or who may not produce their own music at home.
 It’s also an excellent option for boom operators capturing production audio on film or TV shoots.

 Of course, you can use it with any microphone to capture any source you’d like, but these are just a pair of scenarios which particularly suit this interface.
 It’s far from the most versatile USB audio interface on the list, but it does one thing remarkably well, and with a very elegant design.

 The Most Affordable USB Audio Interface

 Behringer strikes again!
-Comparable to the Scarlett Solo or Steinberg UR12, the UMC22 does what the others do for only $39.99.
+Comparable to the Scarlett Solo or Steinberg UR12, the UMC22 does what the others do for right around $50.
 Skip your morning coffee for a week, and you’ve pinched enough pennies to jump in the home recording game.

 It’s a silly cliché, but you almost can’t afford not to own one of these.
 Though it’s limited to 48 kHz sample rates, it still contains the MIDAS-designed preamp that its bigger brothers have, and a 1/4″ input for directly recording guitar, bass, or other line-level instruments.

 On an absolute shoestring, the UMC22 is the clear winner here.
 It just goes to show, the best USB audio interfaces hardly have to cost a thing.